intro-to-open-source/firstContributions/README.md

-## STEP 4: Make necessary changes and commit those changes
+## STEP 5: Add your name to Contributors.md and commit those changes

 Now open Contributors.md file in a text editor, add your name and College/University to it, in the format